Hi there and welcome back to another

 This step of your plan needs to focus on preparing your company for an attack.
-Let everyone know what their role is when it comes to a cyberattack, who do you contact?
-What order do you contact people in?
+Let everyone know what their role is when it comes to cyberattack, who do they contact?
+In what order do they inform people?
 What happens when your site goes down?
 What if it's down for a long time?

-Train yourself and your staff to recognise various forms of attack, if you have a quiet period in your calendar schedule a practice attack in a controlled environment, see how your company responds, make changes where they need to be made, praise staff that did well and encourage those who maybe didn't.
+Train yourself and your staff to identify various forms of attack.
+If you've a quiet period in your calendar, schedule a practice attack in a controlled environment to see how your company responds.
+Remember to make changes where they need to be made, praise staff that did well and encourage those who maybe didn't.

-But this isn't a one and done deal, schedule time to go over this plan, maybe there is a new type of cyberattack that you have heard about, go back to the response plan, does it need to change to incorporate a new tactic or contact? and if so schedule time to train your staff in these new things.
+However, this isn't a one and done deal!
+Schedule time to review the plan, are there new types of cyberattacks?
+Go back to the response plan, does it need to change to incorporate a new tactic or contact?
+And if so schedule time to train your staff in these new things.
 The goal here is to never allow it to become outdated.

-The next stage is to recognise and assess the level of threat to your company, this is where an attack has happened or is happening and your response plan is put into action.
-It lets people know what to do, when to do it, how to do it for each type of attack or if they aren't sure what to do then where to go to find out.
-Let's use a spear phishing attack as an example.
+The next stage is to identify and assess the level of threat to your company.
+This is where an attack has happened or is happening, and your response plan is put into action.
+It lets people know what to do, when to do it and how to do it for each type of attack or if they aren't sure what to do then where to go to find out.
+Let's use a spear-phishing attack as an example.

-John in accounting has received an e-mail from Katie in purchasing asking for some bank details as she has accidentally deleted them and there are supplies that need to be bought urgently.
-Normally John would just send these details through without question as the e-mail seems legitimate however he remembers the training that he and all the staff, including Katie received saying that this kind of request is only ever to be made using the companies internal phone system.
+John from your accounting department has received an e-mail from Katie in purchasing.
+She's asking for some bank details that she has accidentally deleted because she urgently needs to purchase some supplies.
+Usually, John would gladly send these details through without question, the e-mail seems legitimate.
+However, he remembers the training that he, and the staff, including Katie, received the previous month.
+It stated that this kind of request can only be made using the companies internal phone system.
 John picks up the phone, dials Katie's extension number and asks her to confirm she sent the e-mail, Katie has no knowledge of ever writing it.
-On closer inspection John can see that Katie's e-mail address has been slightly altered and by picking up the phone has just saved you thousands.
+On closer inspection, John can see that Katie's e-mail address has been slightly altered and by picking up the phone has just saved you thousands.

-It is then Larry's responsibility to asses and analyse the threat and respond accordingly.
+It's then Larry's responsibility to assess and evaluate the threat and respond accordingly.

 #3 - Response

-Your response will completely depend on the make up of your company, if you have in house or contracted developers then by this point you should have handed this over to them.
-If you don't have a regular developer or development team then now is the time to pay out for one.
+Your response will completely depend on the makeup of your company, if you have a team or contracted developers then by this point, you should have handed this over to them.
+If you don't have a regular developer or development team, then now is the time to pay out for one.

-This is where whoever is dealing with the attack is going to need to focus on containing the attack to the already affected systems before it has change to cause more damage, locating the origin of the attack and discovering any weakness in the systems, eliminating all traces of the attack and then attempting to restore systems and data.
+Whoever is dealing with the attack is going to need to focus on containing it to the already affected systems before it has change to cause more damage.
+Locating the origin of the attack and discover any weakness in the systems, eliminating all traces of the attack and then attempting to restore systems and data.

-Depending on how long your company has been under attack and the severity of the attack it could be a while until you are fully back up and running and though it is frustrating and inconvenient you already covered that possibility during your preparation phase, didn't you?
+Depending on how long your company has been under attack and its severity, it could be a while until you are fully back up and running.
+It is frustrating and inconvenient you already covered that possibility during your preparation phase, didn't you?

 #4 - Learn

-Nelson Mandela once said "I never lose, I win or I learn" and this is the final step in your response plan.
-Once the attack is over and the restoration of your company is under way it's time to asses the damage and see what can be done to better prevent another attack.
+Nelson Mandela once said "I never lose, I win or I learn" and, this is the final step in your response plan.
+Once the attack is over and, the restoration of your company is underway its time to assess the damage and see what can be done to better prevent another attack.

 Talk with those who dealt with the attack and find out if they found a weakness?
 Could it have been easily prevented?
-What can be done to prevent a similar attack in the future? and what can be done now to improve company security?
+What can be done to stop a similar attack in the future?
+And what can be done now to improve company security?

-We will take a deeper look into some easy and practical steps that you can do to help the process of recovery and learning in an upcoming blog but for now thank you for your time today and we hope that we have helped in making your store a safer more secure place.
+We'll look further into some easy and practical steps you can take to help the process of recovery in an upcoming blog.
+For now, thank you for your time today, we hope that we have helped in making your store a safer, more secure place.